psychemedia/storytelling-notes/time.md

 The Industrial Revolution changed all that, in two essential ways.
 The first transformation occurred in how the passage of time was perceived.

 People began to behave and organise themselves in a new way.
 Second, and equally important, there was a revolution in the way in which clocks and watches were made.
-Ironically, although Great Britain was the home of the Industrial Revolution – it was the ‘first industrial nation’ as one historian famously termed it – the new methods of manufacturing timepieces occurred elsewhere, as the essential features of the Industrial Revolution diffused beyond these islands.
+Ironically, although Great Britain was the home of the Industrial Revolution – it was the 'first industrial nation' as one historian famously termed it – the new methods of manufacturing timepieces occurred elsewhere, as the essential features of the Industrial Revolution diffused beyond these islands.

 The series What The Industrial Revolution Did for Us directly and indirectly touches on changes in the use and perception of time.
-We see how Captain Cook pioneered the application of the newly developed chronometers to ‘carry’ Greenwich time with him to the other ends of the earth.
+We see how Captain Cook pioneered the application of the newly developed chronometers to 'carry' Greenwich time with him to the other ends of the earth.

 This enabled him to determine longitude more easily and accurately than before, and to attain remarkable precision in his charts and maps, (with an exactness barely improved before satellites).

-The revolution in ocean navigation proved of incalculable benefit to Britain’s commercial prosperity and national security, as the merchant marine and the Royal Navy became equipped with the equivalents of today’s computers.
+The revolution in ocean navigation proved of incalculable benefit to Britain's commercial prosperity and national security, as the merchant marine and the Royal Navy became equipped with the equivalents of today's computers.

-The Clerkenwell district of London, location of Britain’s most skilled horological craftsmen, became the Silicon Valley of the era.
+The Clerkenwell district of London, location of Britain's most skilled horological craftsmen, became the Silicon Valley of the era.

 But there is one crucial irony.
 Its products – beautiful clocks, exquisite watches, and prodigiously accurate chronometers – were handcrafted empiricisms, not the standardised products of a factory.
 Mass produced timekeepers came later, and not in the country that pioneered factory production, but the United States.

-A mention of ‘factory production’ reminds us of one of its pioneers, Thomas Arkwright.
+A mention of 'factory production' reminds us of one of its pioneers, Thomas Arkwright.
 The factories of Arkwright and others involved not only housing large new machines but also applying new kinds of business organisation.

 Co-ordination was essential to bring together supplies of raw materials, to organise workers and distribute their output.
-No point in having workers turn up at any old time, hoping that someone had brought in the cotton or wool to be processed, or hoping that someone had cleared yesterday’s output.
+No point in having workers turn up at any old time, hoping that someone had brought in the cotton or wool to be processed, or hoping that someone had cleared yesterday's output.

 Factories demanded considerable time-management.
-Workers had to be woken by ‘knockers-up’; shifts needed to be measured by a factory clock.
+Workers had to be woken by 'knockers-up'; shifts needed to be measured by a factory clock.

 As the industrial economy and its transportation network became more and more complex, bulky raw materials and finished products needed synchronised services from canal companies, mail coaches and, later, railways.